jvalteren/Seaside-Wiki/Coding-Conventions.md

 Making sure all objects are properly initialized can be complex, particularly when dealing with multiple platforms.
 We have adopted [ObjectInitialization](ObjectInitialization) in Seaside to make sure behaviour is consistent.

+In Pharo, the class-side `#initialize` is run on the first load of code or when the source of the `#initialize` method changes.
+In VA Smalltalk, the class side #initialize is run on every load of code.

 # Formatting #

 We are picky about formatting so this gets its own section.